Functions: PredictiveController Internals

 \[\begin{aligned} \mathbf{A ΔŨ } &≤ \mathbf{b} \\ \mathbf{g(ΔŨ)} &≤ \mathbf{0} \end{aligned}\]

-i_b is a BitVector including the indices of $\mathbf{b}$ that are finite numbers. i_g is a similar vector but for the indices of $\mathbf{g}$ (empty if model is a LinModel).
+The argument nc is the number of custom nonlinear constraints in $\mathbf{g_c}$. i_b is a BitVector including the indices of $\mathbf{b}$ that are finite numbers. i_g is a similar vector but for the indices of $\mathbf{g}$.
 The method also returns the $\mathbf{A}$ matrix if args is provided.
 In such a case, args needs to contain all the inequality constraint matrices: A_Umin, A_Umax, A_ΔŨmin, A_ΔŨmax, A_Ymin, A_Ymax, A_x̂min, A_x̂max.

 source